-Surgery involves general anesthesia, typically for 1-2 hours.
+Thyroid or parathyroid surgery involves general anesthesia, typically for 1 to 2 hours.
 Patients may be sedated for several hours after surgery and may remain sleepy for much of the day.
 You may have nausea or vomiting, but it usually goes away by the evening of surgery.
 Most patients stay one night in the hospital and are discharged the next day.
 Sometimes, patients can go home the evening of surgery.
-Some patients will have a drain in place after surgery - this is removed in the hospital or in the office after you leave.
+Some patients will have a drain in place after surgery - this is most often removed the following day before you go home from the hospital.